antyg/public-docs/Defender/forEndpoints/docs/06-MDE-Client-Analyzer.md

 ## Overview

-The Microsoft Defender for Endpoint Client Analyzer (`MDEClientAnalyzer.cmd`) is an official diagnostic tool[^1](https://learn.microsoft.com/en-us/defender-endpoint/overview-client-analyzer) that performs comprehensive health checks, connectivity validation, and log collection for troubleshooting MDE deployment and operational issues[^2](https://learn.microsoft.com/en-us/defender-endpoint/data-collection-analyzer).
-The tool is regularly used by Microsoft Customer Support Services (CSS) to collect information for troubleshooting Microsoft Defender for Endpoint issues[^1](https://learn.microsoft.com/en-us/defender-endpoint/overview-client-analyzer).
+The Microsoft Defender for Endpoint [Client Analyzer][1] (`MDEClientAnalyzer.cmd`) is an official diagnostic tool that performs comprehensive health checks, connectivity validation, and [log collection][2] for troubleshooting MDE deployment and operational issues.
+The tool is regularly used by Microsoft Customer Support Services (CSS) to collect information for troubleshooting Microsoft Defender for Endpoint issues.

 ## Capabilities